 Clinical Epidemiology (EPI 204)

-This is primarily a course about diagnosis and prediction.
-In public health and clinical practice, diagnostic tests are used to estimate the probability of a prevalent disease, and risk prediction models are used to evaluate the likelihood of an incident outcome.
+Diagnostic tests are often used to estimate the probability of a prevalent disease, and risk prediction models are used to evaluate the likelihood of an incident outcome.
 In this course, we will cover:

 Although the tests and models discussed are clinical and the decisions are often treatment decisions, the principles apply to any problem of prediction and decision-making under uncertainty.